Ion Coulomb crystals: an exotic form of condensed matter: Ion Coulomb crystals: from one to three dimensions

-For large chains, where the linear-zigzag transition is classically a Landau second-order phase transition, quantum effects modify the critical behavior.
 In Refs.\ \cite{Shimshoni:2011a,Shimshoni:2011b} a quantum field theoretical model was derived for an anisotropic potential as in Ref.\ \cite{Zhang:2023}, which pins the zigzag orientation in the $x-y$ plane.
 The procedure permits to map the quantum linear-zigzag transition to an Ising model in transverse field.
-The derivation incorporates quantum fluctuations in the classical model, Eq.\ \eqref{eq:GinzburgLandau:0}, and leads to a 1+1 dimensional quantum field theory \cite{Shimshoni:2011a} described by the partition function $Z=\int \mathcal{D}\phi e^{-S[\phi]/\hbar}$ with the Euclidean action
+The derivation incorporates quantum fluctuations in the classical model, Eq.\ \eqref{eq:GinzburgLandau:0}, and leads to a 1+1 dimensional quantum field theory described by the partition function $Z=\int \mathcal{D}\phi e^{-S[\phi]/\hbar}$ with the Euclidean action \cite{Shimshoni:2011a}

 where $\beta=1/k_\mathrm{B}T$ is the inverse temperature.
 The action \eqref{eq:Euclidean} is mapped to a quantum Ising model by writing the continuous field $\phi_j=\bar{\varrho} \sigma_j^z+\delta\phi_j$, where $\sigma_j^z$ can take the values $\pm 1$, corresponding to approximating the double well (and equivalently, the displacement of the ions from the chain axis) with a spin, and $\delta\phi_j$ are the fluctuations.
 Integrating out the fluctuations $\delta\phi_j$, the model takes on the form of a quantum transverse field Ising model, compactly described by the Hamiltonian